mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 Think of it as like overloading `valid?` only with the full power of real validations still there too.

-Say, for example, you’ve got an Event model that needs to make sure the `end\_date` for the event is greater than the start_date.
-Wouldn’t want to break the laws of physics, so we’d do something like:
+Say, for example, you've got an Event model that needs to make sure the `end\_date` for the event is greater than the start_date.
+Wouldn't want to break the laws of physics, so we'd do something like:

     class Event < ActiveRecord::Base
       def valid?